 Once that decision is made, we will move on to the decision of whether you would like to tuck the quilt in underneath the pillows, or just have the pillows piled on top of the flat quilt.
 Having a pillow tuck allowance will add another 10 inches to your overall length measurement.

 Here is a handy chart to use in figuring out approximate quilt sizes.
 You may find a pattern that is just a little larger or smaller than these sizes, and you can decide if you would like to adjust the width of your borders to compensate for the difference, or maybe add or subtract blocks in your design.
-The chart is shown in three segments here, due to width restrictions.
-Feel free to print out the chart sections, tape them together on an index card, and keep it in your purse.
-Or, write to Robin@CandyAppleQuilts.com for a PDF that you can print.
-There are two examples below the chart to show you how to use it.
+Click on the picture below to download a complete PDF file.
+This is handy to print out and keep in your purse --- you never know when inspiration will strike!

 You'll notice that the measurements for the drop on the sides and bottom are only calculated for three sides.
 That's because the quilt does not hang down over the top of the bed.